-We’re in the last stretch of summer internship season with the school year heading our way in a span of a month.
-Many of us have been sitting at a desk for multiple hours a day staring at a screen intently and pretending to be in deep thought.
-Don’t let your internship be another box to just tick-off your “must do before graduating college” list—you still have the opportunity to get a lot of our what’s left of the experience and help build your professional profile!
+We’re in the last stretch of summer internship season.
+The school year is heading our way in a matter of weeks.
+Many of us have been sitting at a desk for multiple hours a day staring at a screen intently.
+Don’t let your internship be another box to just tick-off your “must do before graduating college” list.
+You still have the opportunity to get a lot of our what’s left of the experience and help build your professional profile!

-Don’t be afraid to ask those questions you’ve been wondering about for the last 2 months!
+Don’t be afraid to ask those questions you’ve been wondering about for the last 2 months of your summer internship!
 It may sometimes be intimidating being the youngest employee in the office, but you are there to learn.
-No one expects you to dazzle your manager who has 20+ years of work experience when you haven’t even graduated from college yet.
-If you still don’t know how something is done, ask a superior to clarify the process and help you get through it.
+No one expects you to dazzle your experienced manager when you haven’t even graduated from college.
+If you still don’t know how something is done, ask questions to clarify.

 Visit other departments

-If you haven’t had time to visit another department you are interested in, now is the time!
-Take the initiative to ask your superior if you can sit in on the weekly HR meeting or schedule a catch up with the head of finance.
+If you haven’t had time to visit another department of interest, now is the time!
+Ask your superior if you can sit in on weekly meetings or schedule a separate time with department leads.
 These are great ways to learn about what they do and what their daily routine entails.
-This will give you more insight into what types of jobs you might enjoy (or not!) and you’ll make important connections for the future.
+This will give you more insight into what types of jobs you might enjoy (or not!).
+Also, you’ll make important connections for the future.

 Ask for feedback

 Before you wrap up your internship, ask your manager what you’re doing right and how you can be better.
 It’s important to make sure you’re always growing and improving your work.
-You could even ask your manager for a final internship performance assessment to help you pinpoint areas in which you excel and things you can work on for the future.
+You could even ask your manager for a final internship performance assessment.
+It could help you pinpoint areas in which you excel and things you can work on for the future.
 At the end of the day, internships are all about learning new things and building professional skills.

 If you have nothing to do, ask for more!